Banno/packer-post-processor-vsphere-ova/README.md

 Add the following, filled out correctly to your post-processors and you should end up with a new template registered on your cluster and an ova file in ./ova/[builder_type].

 1. It uploads and registers the virtual machine using 'ovftool' in the 'Templates' folder
-1. It marks the cloned virtual machine as a template.
+1. It marks the uploaded virtual machine as a template.

 Add to your packer json file: